Welcome to #WeddingWednesday

 Indoor Wedding Venues in Puerto Rico

-If you or your guests are not so fond of the heat, or you want to have peace of mind regarding the weather on your wedding day, there’s also beautiful ballrooms to celebrate your nuptials.
+If you or your guests are not so fond of the heat, or you want to have peace of mind regarding the weather on your wedding day, there are also beautiful ballrooms to celebrate your nuptials.
 My favorite I’ve worked at so far is Casa de España.

 Casa de España – Old San Juan